Disney unveils plans to build 1,300 units of affordable housing

 Many Disney World employees make $15 an hour, or the equivalent of just $31,200 a year.
 Building more affordable housing is one way to help them.
 Another way would be to raise wages.

 This is not Disney’s first foray into residential real estate development.
-The master-planned community of Celebration, Florida, opened in 1996 and was one of its early experiments in neighborhood building.
-Earlier this year the company announced another large-scale for-sale housing project in California that aims to create what it calls “storyliving” through themed neighborhoods where residents “can be part of Disney all of the time.”
+The master-planned community of Celebration, Florida, opened in 1996, was one of its early experiments in neighborhood building.
+Earlier this year, the company announced another large-scale for-sale housing project in California that aims to create what it calls “storyliving” through themed neighborhoods where residents “can be part of Disney all of the time.”
 That project will also be a joint venture with an outside developer.

-Disney is also not the only major entertainment company venturing into the affordable housing market.
-Universal Parks and Resorts recently announced a partnership with affordable housing developer Wendover Housing Partners to build 1,000 units of affordable and mixed-income housing on 20 acres of land near its own Florida theme park.
-Calling the project Housing For Tomorrow, Universal has also acknowledged that the affordable housing shortage directly affects its own worker.
-“We have long believed in giving back to the community that has supported us and where our team members live and raise their families,” the company says on the project’s website.
+Disney is not the only major entertainment company venturing into the affordable-housing market.
+Universal Parks and Resorts recently announced a partnership with affordable-housing developer Wendover Housing Partners to build 1,000 units of affordable and mixed-income housing on 20 acres of land near its own Florida theme park.
+Calling the project Housing For Tomorrow, Universal has also acknowledged that the affordable housing shortage directly affects its own workers.
+“We have long believed in giving back to the community that has supported us and where our team members live and raise their families,” the company said on the project’s website.

 For huge landowners like Disney and Universal, residential development is an obvious business move.
 In contrast to theme park expansion, building new homes can happen relatively quickly.
 Throw in a severe shortage of affordable housing in the region, and the business case is even stronger.
-And by partnering with affordable housing developers, as each company plans to, their developments will likely be able to tap into government subsidized sources of financing — bringing costs down and the small but still profitable returns of affordable housing development up.
+And by partnering with affordable-housing developers, as each company plans to, their developments will likely be able to tap into government-subsidized sources of financing—bringing costs down and the small, but still profitable, returns of affordable housing development up.